pperiyasamy/distributed-job-executor/README.md

 JobDelegator can run in multiple systems which are part of jobdelegator cluster role.

-JobExecutor runs only on specific nod which receives jobs from JobDelegator and execute it using JobActor.
+JobExecutor runs only on specific node which receives jobs from JobDelegator and execute it using JobActor.